 Six Questions about Synchronicity

 What limits perception of authentic synchronicity?
 The automatic assignment of meaning.
 We often unconsciously assign meaning to events whether they are inherently meaningful or not.
-When this automatic mental action happens around coincidences, it can create the deep and meaningful illusion of synchronicity.
-Discerning between assumed or projected meaning and an open perception of the innate meaning of an event demands a consistent process of reality checking our perceptions if we are to bypass self-delusion.
+When this automatic mental action happens around our daily coincidences, it can create a deep and meaningless trance of faux synchronicity -- a kind of self-hypnosis where we con (convince) ourselves into believing something carries far more significance than it actually deserves.
+Discerning between assumed, or projected, meaning and an authentic open perception of innate meaning demands a consistent practice of reality checking our perceptions.
+If no reality checks occur, we court self-delusion.
+When we are writing our own reality checks, we are more likely to liberate a second attention, that awareness not linked to the thinking machine and its automatic assignment of meaning and labels but to Presence.
+And authentic synchronicity expresses a Presence beyond the thinking machine.

 That depends on how “creativity” is defined, approached, and expressed.
-Creativity fueled by ego, with its relentless demand for credit and attention, can arouse narcissistic fantasies of excessive self-importance and exaggerate the meaning of whatever is being created, ie., “my ideas will change the world.”
-This type of limited creativity expresses the initial, or infantile, stages of ego development necessary to the processes of evolution and maturity, ie., you have to first have an ego to get beyond the ego.
-When creativity is driven by a “dialogue with the Muses” we have an interaction with autonomous archetypes that can inspire and guide the receptive ego to serve creation, rather than identify as “the creator”.
-This second process expresses a more mature relationship with creation that can open the doors of perception to the grace of synchronicity.
+Creativity fueled by ego, with its relentless demand for credit and attention, can arouse narcissistic fantasies of excessive self-importance which can exaggerate the significance of whatever is being created, ie., “my ideas will change the world.”
+This type of limited creativity expresses the infantile stages of ego development that may be necessary to further evolution and maturity, ie., you first need an ego to get beyond ego.
+If you can get beyond ego, you can open up to sources of creativity beyond your wildest imagination.
+This process has been dramatized in my group paratheatre work with the Muse archetype.
+Wherever interaction and dialogue with autonomous archetypes can guide the ego to serve creation, rather than identify as a “creator”, the playing fields of creation seriously expand.
+Any process where the personal ego serves transpersonal forces nurtures a mature relationship with creation while opening the doors of perception to more synchronicity.

-As I understand synchronicity, we are talking about awareness of, and participation in, a transpersonal event beyond our control and comprehension.
+As I understand synchronicity we are talking about awareness of, and participation in, a transpersonal event beyond our control and comprehension.
 Though we can experience it, I doubt it can be willed or figured out like some puzzle.
-The experience, however, can catalyze personal development given enough receptivity and commitment to the phenomena itself.
-In this light, “active use of synchronicity” has the ring of self-delusion.
+The phrase “active use of synchronicity” has the ring of self-delusion to me.
 It is more likely that synchronicity actively uses us.
-To gain benefit from being “used” by synchronicity requires a more nonchalant attitude.
+To benefit from being “used” by synchronicity requires nonchalance.
 Don’t make synchronicity a big deal.
-Synchronicity may just be the standard time zone behind the common misconception of time defined by the clock face.
+Synchronicity may simply be the standard time zone of the cosmos - behind the common misconception of time as defined by the clock face.

 Another way of getting closer to the experience of synchronicity is to fully believe in yourself.
-If synchronicity expresses the hidden timing behind all existing events, then it stands to reason that our experience of good timing may depend on synchronization with existence, our personal alignment with the existing conditions of our lives.
-As we are not separate from existence, this amounts to self-synchronization.
-In reading Goethe, I believe his word for synchronicity was Providence (see following quote):
+If synchronicity expresses the hidden timing behind all existing events, then it stands to reason that our experience of good timing may depend on synchronization with existence, of a personal alignment with the existing conditions of our lives.
+When we align our minds with existence, we self-synchronize.
+I think Goethe's word for synchronicity was Providence:

 "Until one is committed, there is hesitancy, the chance to draw back.
 Concerning all acts of initiative (and creation), there is one elementary truth that ignorance of which kills countless ideas and splendid plans: that the moment one definitely commits oneself, then Providence moves too.
 All sorts of things occur to help one that would never otherwise have occurred.
 A whole stream of events issues from the decision, raising in one's favor all manner of unforeseen incidents and meetings and material assistance, which no man could have dreamed would have come his way.
 Whatever you can do, or dream you can do, begin it.
 Boldness has genius, power, and magic in it.
 Begin it now." - Johann Wolfgang von Goethe